-The Presiding Member will read aloud the Acknowledgement of Country.
+The Presiding Member read the Acknowledgement of Country.

 Before I begin I would like to acknowledge the Noongar Whadjuk people as the Traditional Owners of this land and pay my respects to Elders past, present and emerging.
 I further acknowledge their cultural heritage, beliefs, connection and relationship with this land which continues today.